Unhoused: forward and backward we go, again

 Speaking of sweeps:

 On October 28, the pharmaceutical company Bayer, which is worth $30 billion, evicted unhoused residents from a short stretch of Carleton Street that it just acquired from the City of Berkeley.
 At the predawn raid, about a dozen people were threatened with arrest if they did not depart, and one person was arrested.
-A Bayer spokesperson told Berkeleyside that Bayer wouldearth not allow the unhoused to return to claim their belongings lost in the eviction.
+A Bayer spokesperson told Berkeleyside that Bayer would not allow the unhoused to return to claim their belongings lost in the eviction.

 Earlier, on July 6, BPD and other City staff cleared Ohlone Park, also in a predawn action, and two days earlier a vacant lot owned by the City near the Berkeley Lawn Bowling Club.